 I gave the lasix.
 He peed like a racehorse (and was NOT happy with me for making that happen!).
 And he was off of oxygen before he went down to get his pacemaker.

 Badda Bing Bada Boom!

 RELATED ARTICLE: How to Use the Nursing Process to ACE Nursing School Exams

 Critical Thinking in Nursing: Example 2

 My patient just had her right leg amputated above her knee.
-She was on a dilaudid PCA and still complaining of awful pain.
+She was on a Dilaudid PCA and still complaining of awful pain.
 She maxed it out every time, still saying she was in horrible pain.
-The told the doctor when he rounded that morning that the meds weren’t doing anything.
-He added some oral opioids as well and wrote an order that it was okay for me to give both the oral and PCA dosings, with a goal of weaning off PCA.
+She told the doctor when he rounded that morning that the meds weren’t doing anything.
+He added some oral opioids as well and wrote an order that it was okay for me to give both the oral and PCA dosings, with the goal of weaning off PCA.

 “How am I going to do that?”
 I thought.
 She kept requiring more and more meds and I’m supposed to someone wean her off?